 The Timeline is a place to share quick thoughts or riffs — interesting news, links, images, or documents, ordered by time instead of algorithm.
 You can choose to make these public or private posts using the privacy settings.
 You can also use the @ to tag anyone else on the platform.

 There are many Groups that members can join; you are welcome to create a group of your own, and invite others to join you here.
 Groups are set up to share their own discussions and resources.
 Think of this as a platform for organizing around topics and concerns of common interest.
-We’ll gladly equip your group with a Video Room and collaborative file sharing, just let us know.
+Read here for more about our thinking about groups We’ll gladly equip your group with a Video Room and collaborative file sharing, just let us know.

 EDC Curators are organizing Events on a monthly basis.
 But our events calendar is also a collective resource, where anyone can post an event of their own.
 Please share happenings you think are relevant this community by clicking on Share an Event.
 You can subscribe to the events feed and add events to your own calendar by following the prompts.